 The current UNOS policies privilege antigen matching in two separate ways.
-First, the policies mandate that all "six antigen matched" kidneys be shared on a national basis.
-The policy is implemented in the following manner.
+First, the policies mandate that all "six antigen matched" kidneys be shared on a national basis.52 The policy is implemented in the following manner.
 When an ESRD patient is placed into the UNOS computer registry, his or her blood type and HLA antigens are also recorded.
 As a cadaveric kidney becomes available, blood and tissue typing are immediately performed on the donor, and the results are entered into the computer registry.
-If a donated kidney is a six-antigen match with an ABO compatible dialysis patient on the UNOS waiting list, then "it is mandatory that the kidney shall be offered for the six antigen match patient."
+If a donated kidney is a six-antigen match with an ABO compatible dialysis patient on the UNOS waiting list, then "it is mandatory that the kidney shall be offered for the six antigen match patient."53

-The six-antigen match is, however, a term of art that includes a growing number of harvested kidneys.
-If tissue typing identifies only one antigen on each of the three loci of the donor-that is, three blanks
+The six-antigen match is, however, a term of art that includes a growing number of harvested kidneys.54 If tissue typing identifies only one antigen on each of the three loci of the donor-that is, three blanks

-50. The Rh+ or Rh- blood-type antigen that distinguishes, for example, blood type O-positive from O-negative is not present in kidney tissue and is not relevant to transplantation.
+^{50.} The Rh+ or Rh- blood-type antigen that distinguishes, for example, blood type O-positive from O-negative is not present in kidney tissue and is not relevant to transplantation.

-51. David Male, Reactions Against Blood Cells and Platelets, in Ivan M. Roitt, Jonathan Brostoff and David K. Male, eds., Immunology 20.4 (Gower Medical, 2d ed.
+^{51.} David Male, Reactions Against Blood Cells and Platelets, in Ivan M. Roitt, Jonathan Brostoff and David K. Male, eds., Immunology 20.4 (Gower Medical, 2d ed.
 1989).

-52. The UNOS policies on their face govern the allocation of kidneys from living related donors as well as from cadavers.
+^{52.} The UNOS policies on their face govern the allocation of kidneys from living related donors as well as from cadavers.
 This means that a kidney donated by the sibling of a dialysis patient could potentially qualify as a six-antigen match with nonrelated recipients.
 The guidelines mandate that this kidney be offered first to the unrelated six-antigen match.
 See Blumstein, 22 U.C.
 Davis L. Rev. at 486-88 (cited in note 4).
 In practice, however, kidneys from family members are considered to be "donated" for a specific recipient and are not subject to allocation guidelines.

-53. UNOS Policy 3.3.3 (1992).
+^{53.} UNOS Policy 3.3.3 (1992).
 If there is more than one six-antigen-matched patient, the kidney shall be offered to the patient with the highest number of UNOS points.
 Id.
 The UNOS point system is discussed in note 61 and accompanying text.

-54. UNOS defines a "six antigen match" to be
+^{54.} UNOS defines a "six antigen match" to be

-are present-a donated kidney may still qualify as a six-antigen match.
-This effective redefinition of a six-antigen match to mean a "zero antigen mismatch" has important implications for the number of transplants governed by UNOS's mandatory sharing policy.
-HLA antigens are distributed so that fewer than ten percent of cadaveric donations go to true six-antigen-matched recipients.
-This number may be as high as twenty-five percent, however, if a zero antigen mismatch standard is used instead.
+are present55-a donated kidney may still qualify as a six-antigen match.56 This effective redefinition of a six-antigen match to mean a "zero antigen mismatch" has important implications for the number of transplants governed by UNOS's mandatory sharing policy.
+HLA antigens are distributed so that fewer than ten percent of cadaveric donations go to true six-antigen-matched recipients.57 This number may be as high as twenty-five percent, however, if a zero antigen mismatch standard is used instead.58 a match between a donor and recipient where the recipient is ABO compatible and matched on all 6 HLA-A, B, and DR antigens with the donor or there is phenotypic identity between the donor and recipient where at least one antigen is identified at the A, B, loci and DR loci.
+UNOS Policy 3.3.1 (1992).